eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a Wallet Provider.
 This implies that the Wallet Provider's status in the respective Trusted List will be changed to Invalid.
 The conditions for this will be specified by each Trusted List Provider.
-As a result of de-registration, PID Providers, Attestation Providers and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.
+As a result of this status change, PID Providers, Attestation Providers and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.